 In my memory, my mother told me that it had been a statue of St. Michael.
 I always imagined him brandishing ethereal wings and a gleaming sword, waging holy war against the devil as flames rose around the nuns, the young girls, and the school.
 Despite the blaze being so intense that it could be seen clear across the river—no lives were lost that night.
 In fact, there weren’t even any injuries.
 All the nuns and all 65 students walked out of the school unscathed, in my mind, thanks to the glory of St. Michael.

-I also remember stories about my mom’s Uncle Mike.
+Much like my mom’s stories about her Uncle Mike.
 Uncle Mike made moonshine in his bathtub.
 He gambled, he partied, and he loved to drive fast.
 One night, according to my mom, Uncle Mike got so drunk that he drove home from a hootenanny (definitely my word—not hers) and his wife fell out of the car.
 She just fell out.
 Oops.
 And Uncle Mike drove all the way home, not even noticing that Annie was missing—or that his car door was apparently wide open.
 That was another story I didn’t quite believe, until I unearthed a series of newspaper articles about Uncle Mike.
-The way the reporters and court records described it, the cops showed up at Uncle Mike’s door the next morning and charged him with murder.
-So it was a story, but also true—and tinged with a secret that my mom was never quite ready to share.
+The way the reporters and court records described it, the cops showed up at Uncle Mike’s door the next morning and charged him with man slaughter.
+So it was a story, but it was also true—yet tinged with a dark secret that my mom was never quite ready to share.
 But that was my mom.
 And I suppose they were my Uncle Mike and my Aunt Annie … but we won’t go there.

-I know—and on some level I also understood as a child—that my mom lived a difficult, abusive, and sad life when she was young.
-But when my mom told her stories, I didn’t feel sorry for her.
+I know—and on some level I also understood as a child—that my mom lived a difficult, abusive, and sad life.
+But when she told her stories, I didn’t feel sorry for her.
 And most of the time she didn’t frame her stories as sad.
 Hard-knock, challenging, tough-nosed, and full of adversity?
 Sure.
 But not usually sad.
 So I saw her life as an adventure—even the parts that would never, ever, ever find their way into a Madeline book.

 Many years later as an adult, watching my mom decline at the end of her life, I thought about how her stories had been tainted by strife and violence, but she had chosen to share them as anecdotal adventures, often leaving the tragedy of it all to linger in dark corners as secrets.
 In those final years, I think those secrets were pushing harder and harder to creep to the surface.
 My mother was scared and regretful.
 She worried that she had never accomplished anything.
 She worried that she had made horrible mistakes.
 And I think she worried that we would find out about her secrets and never forgive her for not sharing them—because in the end, it’s easy to see unshared secrets as lies.
 And even though she never said it, I know she was terrified that her secrets and her scars had kept her from living her fullest life—and had closed many doors for her.